 The operation revealed some loopholes in food control.
 A good deal of rice was grown in the area, and there had not been the tight control of the harvest that was to be imposed in later operations.
-Rice dealers were allowed 5 per cent for wastage - 'enough to feed 86 men for a lifetime', and the searching of rubber tappers going out of the village gates to work was not strict enough to prevent the very small leakage required by the Communists.
-15
+Rice dealers were allowed 5 per cent for wastage - enough to feed 86 men for a lifetime1, and the searching of rubber tappers going out of the village gates to work was not strict enough to prevent the very small leakage required by the Communist.15

-The Malay Special Constables and civilian searchers on these gatechecks were later to be supplemented by British soldiers (see Chapters 12 and 13).16

-Another important lesson from this operation was that, no matter how great the pressure, the guerrilla political and logistic organizations (Branch committees, armed work cells etc.) did not leave their own areas; first because they dared not abandon their painfully built-up food supply lines; and secondly because they were forbidden to do so since their job was to organize and lead the 'masses' in their particular area.
-They could not afford to break the secret and personal links with their masses executives in the villages - which no one else would be able to take up.
+The Malay Special Constables and civilian searchers on these gatechecks were later to be supplemented by British soldiers (see Chapters 12 and 13).16 own areas; first because they dared not abandon their painfully own areas; first because they dared not abandon their painfully built-up food supply lines; and secondly because they were forbidden to do so since their job was to organize and lead the 'masses' in their particular area.19 They could not afford to break the secret and personal links with their masses executives in the villages - which no one else would be able to take up.
 Indeed, once 'off the hook', most of the supporters used to take good care not to let anyone get them involved again.
 Operation HIVE was a significant pioneering effort but its intelligence was still largely obtained from informers who knew only of past events and patterns.
-The operation was not long enough to enable Special Branch to 'turn' suppliers into agents, who could give 'advance, precise information'.
+The operation was not long enough to enable Special Branch to 'turn' suppliers into agents, who could give 'advance. precise information'